ludwink/rust-backend/README.md

 ### Testing the Server

-Once running, you can test the different endpoints in the same way as in the previous versions.
+You can test the different endpoints in the same way as in the previous versions.

 ## 5. Database Integration with bb8 and tokio-postgres for Asynchronous Connections